vherolf/cdp-parser-textual/README.md

 pip install -r requirements.txt
 ```

-# running
+# Running

-the script has to be run as root (required vor promicous mode)
+The script has to be run as root (required for promicous mode)

 first change to root
 ```